siruguri/postall/README.md

 Before you run your app, you have to prepare the baseline code as follows:

-* At the least copy `config\database.yml.sample` to `config\database.yml`.
+* At the very least, copy `config\database.yml.sample` to `config\database.yml`.
 You might want to also change the db or its creds.
 * Change the app (class) name - there's a convenient shell script (`change_app_name.sh`) in the project root that does that using `sed` - you have to uncomment the line at the top of the script that sets your app name.
 * Run migrations.
 Optionally, seed the database if you wish.
 * Check the routes file and remove the latter half, after the comment that says that that part is probably not useful.